khuedoan/horus/README.md

 - Fork this repository because you will need to customize it for your needs.
 - A credit/debit card to register for the accounts.
-- Basic knowledge on Terraform and Ansible (optional, but will help a lot)
+- Basic knowledge on Terraform, Ansible and Kubernetes (optional, but will help a lot)

 Configuration files: